truthcoin/www.truthcoin.info/faq/index.md

 The price will not fix at 1 or 0 until voting occurs, but it will converge toward one of those values as the event info is revealed (ie just as the horse wins).
 If voting is in two weeks, there may be some time-value-of-money/time-preference/liquidity effect, but shares of the winning horse could still sell for 99.0 or 99.9.
 Those buying at 99 would be Wall Street / banker types who pick up the shares purely to earn 2 week's worth of above-market interest on their capital.
 So fast cashouts shouldn't be a problem.

-###Why don’t you perform judgment more often?
+### Why don’t you perform SVD-resolution more often?

+Three reasons:

-1. For security reasons we need a group of a few Decisions per Judgment Period.
+1. For security reasons, we need a large group of multiple Decisions per Judgment Period.

 2. Judgment is inconvenient, and we would like to minimize inconvenience.
 Because of setup costs, it is likely easier for judges to sit down once per month, at their leisure, and do all Decisions at that time, than it would be to force them to do this every week or every day.
 Monthly JPs allow for a two week vacation, for example.

 3. There’s really no benefit to doing so (see the horse racing question above).

-###Do strategic decisions change if one node started publishing (potentially biased) votes immediately upon noticing them?
+### Do strategic decisions change if one node started publishing (potentially biased) votes immediately upon noticing them?
 One could publish 10% attack-votes, and the 11th % user would be tempted to conform, leading to a cascading failure.
 Excellent question.
 Ballots are encrypted, and contain a new destination (public key), for this reason.
 Votes are cast in one period, and unsealed in a later period (during which no new votes are cast).
 Because private keys are required to decrypt, it is always impossible to prove that you've voted a certain way (and recall that you have an incentive to vote honestly yet say that you are voting dishonestly).

-###Is SVD computationally complex, to continue doing on such a large scale and frequency?
+### Is SVD computationally complex, to continue doing on such a large scale and frequency?
 That depends on your definition of complex.
 In python, on an i5 processor, svd solves instantly for a matrix of dimensions 10000 x 100 (my expectation for the steady-state requirement).
 It is a common misconception that svd is preformed frequently in my scheme.
 It is only performed once per Voting Cycle (per month or so) per Branch, upon the maturation of large batches of Decisions.

-###It sounds a lot like you've reinvented...
+### It sounds a lot like you've reinvented...
 So far, people have written in 'Bayesian Truth Serum', ["Thirteen theorems in search of the truth."](http://www.socsci.uci.edu/~bgrofman/69%20Grofman-Owen-Feld-13%20theorems%20in%20search%20of%20truth.pdf), [EigenTrust](http://en.wikipedia.org/wiki/EigenTrust), and a few other things (that weren't quite right).

 I probably did.
 I don't think any of my core building-block ideas are that complicated, especially compared to the library of academic work published each year since forever.
 BTS allows you to vote on how other's will lie, this is a little better but doesn't scale as easily (an furthermore in a coordination game all the votes would theoretically be equal to each other).

-###Do you feel its necessary to penalize miners for not voting?
+### Do you feel its necessary to penalize miners for not voting?
 In my mind it would be better to rely on positive rewards as we wouldn’t really want to encourage voting by those with less interest/knowledge in the outcomes.

 Actually it is necessary.
 Firstly the concern you mentioned later is mitigated by (and one of the main benefits of) Branching, where voters stay only on the branches/trees where they are interested and knowledgeable.
 More importantly, however, if we assume voting is costly (which it certainly is), then the assumption I made on page 2 that voters are lazy implies that theoretically none of them will vote, in a sort of 'tragedy of the commons'.
 Realistically, some might care enough to vote, but this would weaken the confidence in the coordination-ballot, as it takes a smaller % of votes to throw off.
 Thirdly, voters are not just contributing their point of view when they vote, they are also securing the network by validating the point of view of all other voters (via the coordination game).
 Notice that an individual's penalty for not-voting is only high when many other individuals have also not-voted.
 You can miss a vote every once in a while, and as long as everyone else is voting it won't really be a big deal for you.

+### Why is reputation ("Votecoins", "Truthcoins") tradeable?
+That seems overly complex, and/or allows rich people to attack the network.

+See the "Reputational Capital" section of the "How do you know that people wont claim an outcome was whatever will benefit them personally?" question.